ericxing19/AMLS2_23_24_SN23084017/README.md

 # AMLS2_23_24_SN23084017

 You can download the dataset from https://drive.google.com/file/d/16CHwGvxoQ53kVsKHYJVBDjhBlLSIaCUo/view?usp=drive_link.
-And then put the dataset into 'Dataset' folder
+And then put the dataset into 'Datasets' folder

 Python environment: Python 3.9.18